metatensor/metatrain/docs/src/getting-started/quickstart.rst

    :start-after: <!-- marker-quickstart -->
    :end-before: <!-- marker-shell -->

-For a more detailed description please checkout our :ref:`label_basic_usage` and the rest of the documentation.
+For a more detailed description please check out our :ref:`label_basic_usage` and the rest of the documentation.